rra/docknot/README.md

 All are available on CPAN.
 Those tests will be skipped if the modules are not available.

-To enable tests that don't detect functionality problems but are used to sanity-check the release, set the environment variable `RELEASE_TESTING` to a true value.
-To enable tests that may be sensitive to the local environment or that produce a lot of false positives without uncovering many problems, set the environment variable `AUTHOR_TESTING` to a true value.

 ## Building and Installation

 DocKnot uses Module::Build and can be installed using the same process as